TelkomIndonesia/ddcompose/README.md

 manifests/host1.example.test/awesome-service/docker-compose.yml
 ```

-To deploy this manifest to `host1.example.test` and put the all the files inside `/opt/docker/awesome-service`, the main cue should look like this
+To deploy this manifest to `host1.example.test` and put all the manifest files inside `/opt/docker/awesome-service`, the importing cue file should look like this

 ```cue
 package main